 Alright, here it is.
 The culmination of 8 years of messing with fire in the garage.
 My third and final (?) pass at a wrist-mounted flamethrower!

-This thing is crazy dangerous, and, I cannot stress this enough, crazy fun.
+This thing is crazy dangerous, and crazy fun.

 After my last backpack-based version I brought to New York Maker Faire 2014, I had a laundry-list of changes I wanted to make.
 The whole thing was controlled using a knock-off Arduino Uno with header pins gracefully hot glued into their headers, a perfboard abomination on my forearm for control, and a lead-acid battery (no I’m not kidding) attached to the already heavy aluminum backpack.
 Oof.